omaroswr/ZTP_lab_build/lab_build_5_upgrade.md

 > &nbsp;&nbsp;&nbsp;&nbsp;du-zone:&nbsp;"europe"<br>
 > &nbsp;&nbsp;&nbsp;&nbsp;logicalGroup:&nbsp;"active"<br>

-Therefore the managed cluster(s) that have either of these labels will be upgraed.
+Therefore the managed cluster(s) that have either of these labels will be upgraded.
 Lets take a look at the managed clusters:
 ```
 oc get managedclusters -l du-zone=europe
 ```